X

 What Is Virtual Reality?

-Virtual reality is the combination of software and hardware that make the user feel immersed in a world built by programmers and designers and where the user can interact with and in that environment.
-Most people think of video games and those who play them when they think of VR, but the truth is, VR could change the way we look at real estate, see exotic and far away places, interact with family and friends, and even help surgeons perform remote surgeries or train soldiers for combat.
+Virtual reality is the combination of software and hardware that makes the user feel immersed in a world built by programmers and designers and where the user can interact with and in that environment.
+Most people think of video games and those who play them when they think of VR, but the truth is, that VR could change the way we look at real estate, see exotic and faraway places, interact with family and friends, and even help surgeons perform remote surgeries or train soldiers for combat.

 Oculus_Go_Lifestyle_Shot_2.0